 Skyline photography is all about capturing the essence of a city in one image.
 The best skyline photos are taken from high up, giving the viewer a sense of the layout and scale of the cityscape below.
 But getting those perfect shots isn’t always easy.
 Here are some tips to help you capture stunning skyline photos every time.

-1. Best Time for Photographing City Skylines: Blue Hour
+1. Skyline Photography: Best Time for Capturing City Skylines – Blue Hour

 Like landscape photography, timing is crucial in city skyline photography.
 My favorite time to venture out is the time right after the sunset or right before sunrise.

 It’s called “blue hour” for the magic colors it provides.
 It’s even better than the famed golden hour sometimes.

 No other time of the day gives such a wide range of colors and shades.
 This also opens a lot of opportunities in post-processing to bring out those amazing city lights.

 Histograms are at their richest in pictures like these.

 2. Use Water to Capture Reflections of City Skylines